ralimardanov/my_terraform_eks_ecs/README.md

-This is my test EKS/ECS infrastructure, created via Terraform.
+This is my test EKS/ECS infrastructure, created via Terraform!